GrinonBarrett/Taksidos/Core Rules/Creatures/Peludar {WiP}.md

-### Taraskar
+### Peludar
 A long serpentine beast which lives along riverbanks and feeds equally upon man and livestock alike.
 Often deemed to have an egg shaped body between their seprentine head and tail, this is actually the result of swallowing prey whole.
+If it is abundant, it will also devastate crop grains.
 Their plural is Peludain.
 Their collective noun is a poilus.

 **Creature Type**: Peludain are Beasts.